northstowekarate/northstowekarate.github.io/training/index.md

 # Northstowe Karate Club Training

 ## How to book
-Please add your name to the <a rel="nofollow" href="https://northstowekarateclub-my.sharepoint.com/:x:/g/personal/info_northstowekarate_com/Eb4aqsPutnZCiLxMHJt1MOcB8qFo60KqACt7lJdUVGEWHw?e=NRJJIZ">spreadsheet</a> if you plan to attend.
-The spreadsheet is password protected - please <a href="/contact/">contact us</a> if you'd like to book your first lesson.
+Please add your name to the <a rel="nofollow" href="https://northstowekarateclub-my.sharepoint.com/:x:/g/personal/info_northstowekarate_com/Eb4aqsPutnZCiLxMHJt1MOcB8qFo60KqACt7lJdUVGEWHw?e=NRJJIZ">spreadsheet</a> to book a place.

+The spreadsheet is password protected.
+Please [contact us](/contact/) to register interest and book your first lesson.
+Please arrive at least 5 minutes early to your first lesson so you can register your details.

 ### Age requirements
 We teach students from the age of 8, but will take students aged 6-7 on a case-by-case basis.
 Young children should train alongside a parent or guardian for the first few lessons while they gain experience in the unfamiliar environment.
 If a parent / guardian does not wish to train alongside their young child, they must remain close by.

 ## Regular sessions
 We train regularly on Wednesdays at [The Cabin, Northstowe](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6) between 1830-1930 and on Sundays 1500-1600.
-Please [contact us](/contact/) to register interest and book your first lesson.
-Please arrive at least 5 minutes early to your first lesson so you can register your details.

 ## Upcoming Sessions